Buckwheat (Soba): The Gluten-Free Grain with a Serious Bite

 • Parents of children who have shown signs of food allergy and are being introduced to a wider range of grains

-• Individuals following plant-based or gluten-free diets in London or elsewhere in the UK
+• Individuals following plant-based or gluten-free diets in London or elsewhere in the UK, where buckwheat consumption may be higher than average

 It is important to note that screening provides information, not diagnosis.
 Results are best interpreted alongside a full clinical picture, and individuals are always encouraged to seek medical advice for personalised guidance.